swiftlang/swift-evolution/proposals/0200-raw-string-escaping.md

 An alternative proposal where known escapes retained their functionality and anything else was passed through was considered.
 This found to be too difficult to reason about in practice.

 Alternative "introducers" where considered including using Python's Syntax `r""`.
-This doesn't follow Swift patterns and was unpopular among developers.
+This doesn't follow Swift patterns and was very unpopular among developers.

-Other names for the `#raw` introducer could be considered such as `#rawStringLiteral` or `#rawString` but for the author it is obvious this is a String literal and such verbosity should not be imposed on the user.
+Other names for the `#raw` introducer could be considered such as `#rawStringLiteral` or `#rawString` but for the author it is already obvious this is a String and a literal and such verbosity should not be imposed on the user.
 This name does not form a functional part of the feature and can be discussed in the forum.

 `\"a string with a \ in it"` was also considered and is not sufficiently self explanatory.
-Some have suggested using `'a string'` which has a precedent in Perl but I'd rather this was reserved for something single character related acknowledging Swift's origins in C.
+Some have suggested using `'a string'` which has a precedent in Perl but the author would rather this was reserved for something single character related acknowledging Swift's origins in C. In the finish single character delimiters are simply not unique enough have the feature cover a wide range of use cases.

+## Acknowledgements

+Thanks to Erica Sadun for proofing various versions of this proposal and contributing the well written sections of the text.